marcoshuck/typescript-express-firestore/README.md

 `npm run start-watch`
 Runs the application every time some change has been made.
 Should be run in parallel with Build watch mode.

+### Documentation
+`npm run doc`
+Generates the project's documentation using typedoc.

 ## API Endpoint
 In this application there is only one endpoint available, it's the [examples](https://github.com/marcoshuck/typescript-express-firestore/blob/master/src/routes/index.ts#L7) endpoint.